Handbook of the Mammals of the World: The Handbook of the Mammals of the World Volume 8: Insectivores, Sloths and Colugos (published in July 31, 2018)

-Volume 9: Bats (published in October 2019)
+The Handbook of the Mammals of the World Volume 9: Bats (published in October 31, 2019)

 The ninth volume is devoted to the bats.
 It covers the details to the taxonomy, range, habitat, reproduction, behaviour, and conservation status of 1402 species from 21 families in the order Chiroptera.
 Unlike previous volumes, where all the illustrations were created by a single person in each one, the 73 plates of this volume contain illustrations from six artists, namely Ilian Velikov, Blanca Martí de Ahumada, Alex Mascarell Llosa, Faansie Peacock, Jesús Rodríguez-Osorio Martín and Lluís Sogorb.

 Groups covered in this volume are: